iw-tom/policies/ISO-27001/byod/readme.md

 # Bring Your Own Device (BYOD) Policy
-Infinity Works grants its employees the privilege of purchasing and using computing devices of their choosing at work for their convenience.
-Infinity Works reserves the right to revoke this privilege if users do not abide by the policies and procedures outlined below.
+Opus Works grants its employees the privilege of purchasing and using computing devices of their choosing at work for their convenience.
+Opus Works reserves the right to revoke this privilege if users do not abide by the policies and procedures outlined below.

-This policy is intended to protect the security and integrity of Infinity Works's data and technology infrastructure.
+This policy is intended to protect the security and integrity of Opus Works's data and technology infrastructure.
 Limited exceptions to the policy may occur due to variations in devices and platforms.

-Infinity Works employees must agree to the terms and conditions set forth in this policy in order to be able to connect their devices to the company network.
+Opus Works employees must agree to the terms and conditions set forth in this policy in order to be able to connect their devices to the company network.

 ## Acceptable Use
-* Infinity Works defines acceptable business use as activities that directly or indirectly support the business.
+* Opus Works defines acceptable business use as activities that directly or indirectly support the business.
-* Infinity Works defines acceptable personal use on company time as reasonable and limited personal communication or recreation, such as reading or game playing.
+* Opus Works defines acceptable personal use on company time as reasonable and limited personal communication or recreation, such as reading or game playing.
 * Employees are to refrain from accessing certain websites / media during work hours, while connected to the corporate network at the discretion of the company.
 * Devices may not be used at any time to:
     * Store or transmit illegal materials